Compare home insurance quotes: 2024 marketplace

 Collapse table

-In addition to having an idea of how much of each coverage you need, you should also look at how claim settlements are determined for each coverage in your quote when comparing policies from different companies.
+In addition to deciding how much of each coverage you need, you should also look at how claim settlements are determined when comparing policies from different companies.

-Here's the two main loss settlement options for dwelling and personal property coverage claims.
+Here are the two main loss-settlement options for dwelling and personal property coverage claims:

 • Actual cash value: The cheapest option, actual cash value reimburses you for the value of your property minus the cost of depreciation, or wear and tear.
 This leaves you paying more out of pocket when you file a claim.